 4 The Health Legislation Administration Act 1984 s.
 6(1) was amended by the Mental Health (Consequential Provisions) Act 1996 s.
 38 to replace the office of Director, Psychiatric Services with the office of Chief Psychiatrist.

 5 The amendments in the R & I Holdings Act 1990 s.
 22(3)(a)(i), the Caravan Parks and Camping Grounds Act 1995 Sch.
 2 it.
 5, the Vocational Education and Training Act 1996 Sch.
 3 it.
 28, the Acts Amendment (ICWA) Act 1996 Sch.
 1 it.
 10 and the Mental Health (Consequential Provisions) Act 1996 Pt.
-14 are not included because the Schedule they sought to amend had been repealed before the amendments purported to come into operation.
+14 are not included because the Schedule they sought to amend had been deleted before the amendments purported to come into operation.

+6 The Conservation and Land Management Amendment Act 1991 Sch.
+It.
+6 had not come into operation when it was deleted by the Statutes (Repeal and Miscellaneous Amendment) Act 2009 s.
+35(3).

-6 The Statutes (Repeals and Minor Amendments) Act 2003 s.
+7 The Statutes (Repeals and Minor Amendments) Act 2003 s.
 91(5) and (7) read as follows:

 (5) The amendments made by subsections (2) and (3) do not affect the appointment, or terms and conditions of service, of a person appointed and holding office under section 9 of the Parliamentary Commissioner Act 1971, as in force immediately before the commencement of this section, except that the person is taken to have been appointed under section 9 of that Act, as amended by this section.